zack-lau/WriteUps/HITB-Facebook-CTF-2016/capture_Mexico-tls/README.md

 <a href="https://www.blackhat.com/docs/us-16/materials/us-16-Ortisi-Recover-A-RSA-Private-Key-From-A-TLS-Session-With-Perfect-Forward-Secrecy.pdf"><i>Recover a RSA private key from a TLS session with Perfect Forward Secrecy (Presentation)</i>, Marco Ortisi, 2016</a><br>
 <a href="https://www.blackhat.com/docs/us-16/materials/us-16-Ortisi-Recover-A-RSA-Private-Key-From-A-TLS-Session-With-Perfect-Forward-Secrecy-wp.pdf"><i>Recover a RSA private key from a TLS session with Perfect Forward Secrecy (White Paper)</i>, Marco Ortisi, 2016</a><br>

+Please let me know if you have any questions.
 Email: <a href="mailto:zack@zack.idv.hk">zack@zack.idv.hk</a>